Creating a Service with You : You are in control

 Your loved one will be prepared here in Denver.
 Transportation takes place in a specially crafted sealed container and the purchase of a casket is NOT required or even allowed.

 The care and preparation of the deceased is done in Denver by our local Chevra Kaddisha.
 A tahara is required as is the tachrichim and a talis (if a male).
 This is coordinated as close to the time of the flight as possible.

 Timing from notification of death to transportation

 We are proud of the service we provide our families.
-In fact, in one instance the death of a loved one occurred at 7.30am on a Thursday, no cemetery plot was reserved and the family needed the burial to occur before Shabbos.
+In fact, in one instance, the death of a loved one occurred at 7.30am on a Thursday, no cemetery plot was reserved and the family needed and the burial needed to occur before Shabbos.
 We were able to complete all of the necessary logistics and care to make an 11.30am check-in at the airport.
 However, it is appropriate to note there are a number of details that must fall into place for this to happen so quickly.
 Most often, families should expect transportation to begin the day following the death.

 Burial for Veterans

 Feldman Mortuary supports those families that wish to honor their loved one’s dedicated service to our Country.
 We are experienced with all military burial practices at both our local Fort Logan National Cemetery and Arlington National Cemetery.